nbaertsch/zig-wasm-cpython/README.md

 A runtime for executing CPython compiled to WebAssembly/WASI with an in-memory virtual filesystem and socket support.

-Built as a lark, I'm not realy sure it would be useful for but I spend a few days on it so it might as well be public.
+Built as a lark, I'm not realy sure what it would be useful for but I spent a few days on it so it might as well be public.

 ```
 ============================================================